English Department - Composition

 My name is Gail Stevenson, and became a writing tutor here at Lane Community College in the winter of 2000 when I was a student working on my direct transfer to the University of Oregon.
 I was lucky to be able to work here as a tutor all through my university education until I earned my master's degree in 2009.
 Now, as a writing instructor, I still value my position as a writing tutor.
 Working with students one-on-one always feels special to me.
 I enjoy guiding students into the conventions of college writing, often having to calm their anxieties, and giving them the tools and the freedom to express their own voices, voices many never knew they were allowed to use.
 I love empowering students.
 That is what tutoring is all about for me.

 Welcome to the Writing Center.
 Like many of you attending Lane, I am a non-traditional student and understand both the challenges and rewards of pursuing a higher education later in life.
-As a tutor, I have been trained to encourage the students I work with to learn the skills and techniques needed to make the next assignment easier.
+After earning an AAOT degree from Lane, I earned a BS in Religious Studies from University of Oregon.
+Currently, I am pursuing a EdM in Adult Education from Oregon State University.
+As a CRLA master tutor, I have been trained to encourage the students I work with to learn the skills and techniques needed to make the next assignment easier.
 Every part of the writing process, from brainstorming to perfecting source citations, is important.
 Most students have stronger skills in some areas and weaker skills in others.
 One of my favorite activities as a tutor in the Writing Center is helping students to recognize their strengths and coaching them on ways to improve.
 I am amazed and inspired by the academic and personal growth that students experience over the course of a term.
-College is a place to discover new ways of seeing the world.
-When you come to the Writing Center, my goal is to help you develop effective writing skills so that you can give voice to your unique point of view.
+Lane is a great place to discover new ways of seeing the world.
+When you come to the Writing Center, my goal is to help you develop effective writing skills so you can give voice to your unique point of view.

 Hello!
 I'm Jessica, a student here at Lane Community College, who has always loved writing.
 My grandma was an English teacher, and she sparked my interest in both writing and literature at an early age.
 In high school, that love of writing got me on to the school's newspaper staff as a feature writer.
 In my senior year I was promoted to editor and chief, which I found both challenging and fun.
 Now here at Lane, I have been given the amazing opportunity to be a tutor in the Writing Center.
 I absolutely love this job!
 Students come in with their own stories, writing styles, and problems.
 I have a great time helping them wade through their own writing processes.
 The question I receive most often is, "Does that make sense?"
 I find it immensely satisfying to help students make their opinions, stories, and beliefs clear and concise.
 I am helping people express themselves and what is important to them, and I am so thankful for that opportunity.
 I am a business major with plans to transfer to Portland State University and eventually own my own bookstore.
 Meanwhile, I'm enjoying taking as many literature and writing classes as possible.